mhaack/mh-site/src/posts/2020-09-01-home-assistant-you-have-got-mail.md

 ---
-title: "Home Assistant: You have got mail"
+title: 'Home Assistant: You have got mail'
 author: Markus
 date: 2020-09-05
 permalink: you-have-got-mail/
-description: "Today I want to share a little holiday project I build this week: a mailbox sensor to make a dumb mailbox smart and notifying us if we got new mail.
-I’m talking about real physical mail here - letters, postcards, newspapers etc. dropped into our mailbox."
+description: 'Today I want to share a little holiday project I build this week: a
+    mailbox sensor to make a dumb mailbox smart and notifying us if we got new mail.
+I’m talking about real physical mail here - letters, postcards, newspapers etc. dropped into our mailbox.'
 image: /images/2020-09-01-home-assistant-you-have-got-mail/you-ve_got_mail_-2685196800-.jpg
 category: project
 tags:
     - home-automation
     - home-assistant
     - zigbee
     - mailbox
 ---

 Today I want to share a little holiday project I build this week: a mailbox sensor to make a dumb mailbox smart and notifying us if we got new mail.
 I’m talking about real physical mail here - letters, postcards, newspapers etc. dropped into our mailbox.

 ## How does it work?